 Can You Use Mod Podge on Fabric?

-Using this, one can stick fabric to fabric or fabric to plastic or even to wood and paper.
+Using this, one can stick fabric to fabric or fabric to plastic, or even to wood and paper.
 If you’re willing to attach any part of the cloth to design your wooden furniture, this unique paste comes in handy.
 You won’t even need to fear messing up your task.
 It’s because its application is free of mess.

 To many people, the mod-podge sounds like a usual type of glue.
 But trust me, it’s not.
 Well, what draws the line between the two is the extraordinary features of mod-podge added.
-It sticks fast pieces of cloths and creates a smooth coat of sealing on the top.
+It sticks fast pieces of cloth and creates a smooth coat of sealing on the top.

 This layer seals in your adhesive, giving an extra sheen.
 Thus, protects whatever you’re gluing from the environment.
 You can use it for any of your craft projects that demand a tight fixing onto a surface.
 As a plus point, you get sealant for keeping your art piece safe.